Xmetalfanx/linuxSetup/documentation/Guide.md

     1. [Atom (Text/Code) Editor](https://github.com/atom/atom)

         - OpenSuse/(?)
 Fedora note:
           - in both cases I have it downloading the RPM but in the case of zypper and Opensuse anyway, it complains the RPM is not signed (which it isn't, and after multiple people keep bringing it up to the devs, they basically say they are not doing to sign the RPM)
           - I am not sure but i do not think the DEB and Debian/Ubuntu have this issue ... it's totally on the Atom Devs by the way ..
             NOT the distro ...
-I have no idea if this effects Fedora either ... if it does (you'd see a similar message from dnf), just do the same thing
+I have no idea if this effects Fedora either ... if it does (you'd see a similar message from dnf), just do the same thing.
+          - SOLUTION:
-          - SOLUTION: if it asks/prompts you about this, click "I" for Ignore and it will still install.
+            - if it asks/prompts you about this, click "I" for Ignore and it will still install.
 This is NOT the way I wanted it (I want to script things the right way), but this issue is entirely out of my hands and out of say OpenSuse's hands too.

     2. [Microsoft VSCode](https://code.visualstudio.com/)
     3. [VSCodium](https://vscodium.com/)